p5a0u9l/gps_db/README.md

 ## Data Download
 At the end of each day, the system is connected to a home network via a USB Wi-Fi adapter.
 A second, very simple `systemd` service is enabled, which listens for a network connection event.
 On connection, it synchronizes any on-board GPS logs with a remote server running on [AWS](https://aws.amazon.com/).

+## Sample Visualization

+The following image shows a trip from Maple Valley to Kent colorized by speed.

 ![sample trip](sample_trip.png)

 # Project Review